dbohdan/denv/README.md

 - Parse `.env` files with quoted multiline values, backslash escape sequences, and comments
 - Perform optional shell-style variable substitution
-- Control substitution in the file by using either double/no quotes or single quotes
+- Control substitution through quoting in the file: use double quotes or no quotes to enable it, single quotes to disable it
 - Merge environments
 - Convert between `[]string{"FOO=bar", ...}` and an environment map type